alvinng4/Gravity-Simulator/README.md

 # Gravity Simulator
-This is a Newtonian 3D N-body gravity simulator program which project the results on the xy plane.
+This is a Newtonian 3D N-body gravity simulator program which projects the results on the xy plane.
 * With the plotting module, you may set up your own system and generate a plot easily.
 * The interactive module enables real-time interaction with the gravity simulator.